Always check resources against the Bible

 Parents need to grapple with sin in both their own lives and their children's: that of gender and sexuality dominates our lives these days.
 The Church often is capable of defining the moral issue (although very less so in Australia due to apostasy), but is usually very poor at dealing with the vexing issues of the reality of relations between those caught in the sin of sexual immorality and those who are not.

 Saved by the grace of God, a lesbian's journey to be in Christ:

-Rosaria Butterfield < http://rosariabutterfield.com/ >journeyed from being a lesbian to being saved and becoming a wife of a pastor with four children – her work is worthwhile because it provides a sounding board on how one deals with sin, not only in one's own life, but also in those who might need to deal with these issues, whether homosexuality or transgender issues etc., on a day by day basis such as children, colleagues or one's neighbour.
+Rosaria Butterfield < http://rosariabutterfield.com/ > journeyed from being a lesbian to being saved and becoming a wife of a pastor with four children – her work is worthwhile because it provides a sounding–board on how one deals with sin, not only in one's own life, but also in those who might need to deal with these issues, whether homosexuality or transgender issues etc., on a day by day basis such as with our children, colleagues or one's neighbour.
 She also has a sound understanding of differentiating the consequence of the fallen nature and the causality of sin in our life.

 I found the following speech by Dr Butterfield very useful, including the Q&A afterward – My Train Wreck Conversion: Sexuality, Identity, & the Bible | Rosaria Butterfield, PhD < https://www.youtube.com/watch?v=KgDAEPRXWgU > (accessed 26 June 2016).